TheAspiringHacker/Scribble/README.md

 The language is implemented in OCaml and requires Dune to build.

-Run `jbuilder runtest to run the tests`.
+Run `jbuilder runtest` to run the tests.

 ## Deploying
 The repository is hosted on GitHub for development, but on GitLab for deployment